Welcome from the Program Director

-Our residents have a broad base of educational opportunities in the program, ranging from an interactive didactic core curriculum in Academic Times to an integrated simulation program.
+Our residents have a broad base of educational opportunities in the program, ranging from an interactive didactic core curriculum in Academic Time to an integrated simulation program.
 They spend time learning bedside point of care ultrasound as well as learning about the psychosocial components that impact an individual’s health literacy, access to health care, and ultimately their outcomes as patients.
-We have an innovative multimedia curriculum in our iTunes U platform which provides searchable access to all areas of our curriculum at the touch of a finger.
 However, the most amazing educational aspect of our training program is the vast breadth and depth of patients that we get to see practicing medicine in Manhattan.
 Our mix of patients from all five boroughs of New York City allows residents to take care of patients from countries from all over the world, with different endemic diseases, different cultural beliefs and different approaches to health care.
 There is no curriculum that could surpass the wealth of knowledge that our patients bring in their stories.

 We have a dedicated and productive faculty who are devoted to the success of our house staff, encouraging them not only in their clinical work, but also assisting them in and recruiting them to many different projects in scholarship and research - whether their interest is in translation research, quality improvement, education or bench science.
 The mentorship and exposure to stellar research at our institution and our neighboring partners (Hospital for Special Surgery, Memorial Sloan Kettering Cancer Center and The Rockefeller University) provide our house staff with rich opportunity.